 If you have questions about enforced suspension of your nursing license, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

-Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Please make note: Kevin Keaney has more than 30 years experience as an attorney.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, reprimands, remedial education, license limits, license suspension and probation, voluntary surrender, license revocation, license reinstatement, and denial of licensure.